timotejroiko/astrologico-docs/v1/endpoints_scanner.md

 ## Scanner

-This endpoint attempts to find all objects of a given type located in a certain position.
-Requests to this endpoint are pretty expensive and might often be throttled to prevent abuse, so expect them to be slow (5-10 seconds per request on average).
+This endpoint scans the sky and attempts to find all objects of a given type located in a certain position for a given date.
+Requests to this endpoint are expensive and might often be throttled to prevent abuse, so expect them to be slow (5-10 seconds per request on average).

 <br>